SuvrayanBandyopadhyay/TensorPlusPlus/README.md

 # TensorPP
-A library to handle Tensor and Machine Learning in C++
+A library to handle Tensors and Machine Learning in C++